-- Select the appropriate mode of writing to use for a specific purpose, task or occasion, and audience. - Demonstrate a variety of expository or argumentative techniques to convey information, including the use of an organizational structure appropriate to the subject. - Provide a section that effectively introduces the topic. - Formulate a relevant thesis or claim. - Organize ideas and details logically. - Use logical reasoning by providing relevant supporting evidence to argue a position and rebut counterclaims or to explain and analyze information. - Use a variety of transitional words and techniques effectively throughout a written text. - Demonstrate proficient use of college-level, standard written English (e.g., varied word choice, a variety of sentence patterns, language conventions, semantics). - Provide a concluding statement or section that follows from, or supports, the argument or information presented. - Maintain consistent point of view. - Use appropriate voice and tone.
+- Determine the purpose of writing to task and audience. - Provide a section that effectively introduces the topic. - Formulate a relevant thesis or claim. - Organize ideas and details effectively. - Provide adequate, relevant support by citing ample textual evidence; response may also include anecdotal experience for added support. - Use a variety of transitional devices effectively throughout and within a written text. - Demonstrate proficient use of college-level, standard written English (e.g., varied word choice, syntax, language conventions, semantics). - Provide a concluding statement or section that follows from, or supports, the argument or information presented. - Use a variety of sentence patterns effectively. - Maintain consistent point of view. - Apply the conventions of standard English (e.g., avoid inappropriate use of slang, jargon, clichés).